jamstack-cms/jamstack-cms/README.md

 2. Configure admin emails

-Open *amplify/backend/function/blogamplifiedc9ee2ce6PostConfirmation/src/add-to-group.js* and update the admin emails for the users you'd like to add by adding them to the array of images.
+Open *amplify/backend/function/blogamplifiedc9ee2ce6PostConfirmation/src/add-to-group.js* and update the admin emails for the users you'd like to add by adding them to the array of emails.

 3. Initialize the Amplify project